Tulip Siddiq: Early political career

 At the age of 16, Siddiq joined the Labour Party.
-Her father suffered a stroke, which left him disabled and unable to speak for five years.
+Her father had a stroke, which left him disabled and unable to speak for five years.
 She has cited the National Health Service and the care her disabled father received as the reason why she joined.
 She identified former Labour minister Barbara Castle as her political heroine, and has described her mother and maternal aunt as "two very strong feminists".

 In a 2006 by-election, Siddiq stood unsuccessfully for Camden Council.
-In the 2010 local government elections, she became the first female Bangladeshi councillor for Camden Council, where she was Cabinet Member for Culture and Communities until May 2014.
+In the 2010 local government elections, she became the first female Bangladeshi councillor for Camden Council, for Regent's Park ward, where she was Cabinet Member for Culture and Communities until May 2014.

 Circa 2009, she worked for the Bangladesh Awami League political party in the UK and EU lobbying unit and election strategy team, and appeared on BBC television as a spokesperson for the Awami League.

 In July 2013, Siddiq was selected by local party members as the Labour prospective parliamentary candidate for the Hampstead and Kilburn constituency, despite a smear campaign.
 She later said that because of her Muslim surname, she was advised against standing in the constituency by senior party members, due to Hampstead's large Jewish population.
 During 2013 and 2014, she campaigned against the proposed high-speed railway expansion High Speed 2, and high payday lender charges on Kilburn High Road.
 She also campaigned in support of local services, such as to keep Belsize Fire Station open, to improve disabled access at West Hampstead tube station, and to save the Swiss Cottage post office.